ibm-cloud-docs/Backup/canceling-backup-service.md

 {: help}
 {: support}

-You can cancel your {{site.data.keyword.backup_full}} service at any time.
-The cancellation deletes your vault with the backed-up data and you can't log in to the Cloud Backup Portal with the canceled credentials either.
+Cancel your {{site.data.keyword.backup_notm}} service at any time.
+Cancellation permanently deletes your vault and all backed-up data.
 {: shortdesc}

 If you cancel the virtual or the Bare Metal Server that the {{site.data.keyword.backup_notm}} was provisioned for, the {{site.data.keyword.backup_notm}} service is also canceled.
 Your vault with the backed-up data is deleted automatically.
 You cannot keep your backups to be used with a different server later.